-- Failure to obtain approval, permission, or to follow procedure as required under College policies and regulations.
+- Failure to obtain approval, permission, or to follow the procedure as required under College policies and regulations.

-A single offence of cheating, plagiarism, or other academic misconduct on term work, tests, or final examinations, etc., may lead to disciplinary probation or a student's suspension or expulsion from the College by the dean, if it is determined that the offence warrants such action.
+A single offence of cheating, plagiarism, or other academic misconduct on term work, tests, or final examinations, etc., may lead to disciplinary probation or a student’s suspension or expulsion from the College by the dean if it is determined that the offence warrants such action.

 All students should act in accordance with College policies, standards, procedures, and regulations.
 Students who do not act accordingly may be subject to disciplinary action as outlined by the regulation of policy on Students’ Discipline.